sbneelu/earley-parser/README.md

 # Earley Parser (work in progress)

-An implementation of the Earley parser algorithm in TypeScript and in Python (the TypeScript implementation is cleaner).
+An implementation of the Earley parser algorithm in TypeScript and in Python (the TypeScript implementation is cleaner at the moment).

+## Usage

+Python: Use the `parse` or `printParseChart` functions from `parser.py` for a generic parser, or run `python3 python/parser.py <sentence to parse>` for the toy grammar.

+TypeScript: Use the `parse` or `printParseChart` functions exported from `typescript/parser` for a generic parser, or the `main()` function in `typescript/main.ts` for the toy grammar.

+## Toy Grammar

 The toy grammar in the `toygrammar()` / `toyGrammar()` functions is: